kazumaki/facebook-clone/README.md

-<<<<<<< HEAD
 # Facebook Clone

 >  An attempt to replicate the logic behind Facebook

 <!-- ![screenshot](./docs/image.png) -->

-The objetive of this project is build a replica that uses all the core logic of Facebook.
+The objective of this project is to build a replica that uses all the core logic of Facebook.

 ## Features

-- Sign in to the app using Facebook acccount
+- Sign in to the app using Facebook account
 - Send and receive friends Requests
 - View posts from accepted friends
 - Edit your profile